 If you’re an online outdoor brand and want to seriously upgrade your marketing methods and techniques this year, get your hands on this free report using the form above.

 The outdoor retailer industry has seen better years than 2020.
-In total, the market has declined by -2% and the top 10 results aren’t looking too peachy perfect.
+In total, the market has declined by -6% and half of the top 10 results aren’t looking too peachy.

-Many of the top 10 saw a visibility decrease in 2020 with some brands experiencing a drop of -26%.
-These include some household brands as well, such as Trespass, Millets, and Mountain Warehouse.
+Many of the top 10 saw a visibility decrease in 2021 with some brands experiencing a drop of -28%.
+These include some household brands as well, such as Trespass, Millets, and The NorthFace.

-Of course, there are a couple brands in the bunch that have done well and improved in visibility.
-These brands include Go Outdoors, Regatta, and Absolute Snow.
-Although the last one is specifically for snow-related sports, these are brands to look into deeper if you’re looking to improve your online strategy this year and beyond.
+Of course, there are a couple of brands in the bunch that has done well and improved in visibility.
+These brands include Cotswold Outdoor, Garmin, and Snow And Rock.
+Although the last one is specifically for snow and climbing-related sports, these are brands to look into deeper if you’re looking to improve your online strategy this year and beyond.

 Want to see the finite details and see where your brand came in our league table?
 Get the free report now and find out.

 Here is a quick rundown of the top 10 sites: